kassambara/fastqcr/README.md

 -   *seq.length*: sequence length or the length of reads.

 <p>
-The table shows, for each sample, some genral statistics such as the total number of reads, the length of reads, the percentage of GC content and the percentage of duplicate reads
+The table shows, for each sample, some general statistics such as the total number of reads, the length of reads, the percentage of GC content and the percentage of duplicate reads
 </p>

 Inspecting Problems